-According to Nasam, stroke is the third largest cause of death in Malaysia.
-Only cancer and heart attacks kill more.
-It is the No.3 killer of middle-aged people.
+According to the National Stroke Association Malaysia (NASAM), stroke is the third largest cause of death in Malaysia.
+It is the third killer of middle-aged people, behind cancer and heart attacks.

 Despite these sombre statistics, stroke is actually treatable and preventable with prompt treatment.
 Possessing knowledge of how to spot the signs of stroke and what actions to take can possibly help save a life and avoid potential complications when it strikes.